lindforsrebecka-dot/16.03.2026-PROJECT/README.md

 The ridgeline plot highlights the following patterns:

 - World articles mostly use words with happiness scores between **4.5** and **6.5**.
-- Sport articles also begin around the **4.5** mark, but their distriubution extends further upward and reach values close to **7**, which indicates a higher presence of positive language
+- Sport articles also begin around the **4.5** mark, but their distribution extends further upward and reach values close to **7**, which indicates a higher presence of positive language
 - Culture articles begin around the **4.5** mark as well, then show a slight drop in density around **5.5**, and then stay relatively elevated until around **6.5**.

 This visualisation reinforces the observation that Sport and Culture tend to reach higher values on the happiness range than World articles.
 It also shows that World articles have a slight dent around the value of **2** for happiness scores.